Shreyaschorge/Zone/README.md

 TODO - Begin transaction while executing a query in product service (put req)

 TODO - Test consistency of data (Write a script to verify it)

+TODO - durable consumer name for each listener